cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: If the amount is $1500.24, enter 1500.24.

 > a.
-Enter "NA" if the requirement to report lender credits does not apply to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report lender credits does not apply to the covered loan or application that your institution is reporting.

 > b.
-Enter "Exempt" if, pursuant to the 2018 HMDA Rule, your institution is not reporting Lender Credits.
+Enter “Exempt” if, pursuant to the 2018 HMDA Rule, your institution is not reporting Lender Credits.

 #### (2-78)[Paragraph 4(a)(21)—Interest Rate](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-21).